Residents resort to self-help as floods grip India's Chennai

-BENGALURU/NEW DELHI Tech enthusiasts across India joined hands to help those left stranded by deadly flooding in the southern city of Chennai, using social media to crowd-source information to supply food, top up mobile phone credits and offer refuge.
+BANGALORE/NEW DELHI Dec 3 Tech enthusiasts across India joined hands to help those left stranded by deadly flooding in the southern city of Chennai, using social media to crowd-source information to supply food, top-up mobile phone credits and offer refuge.

-Incessant rainfall in India's fourth most-populous city has cut off more than three million people from basic services and disrupted power supplies, with the authorities under fire for slow relief and rescue operations.
+Incessant rainfall in India's fourth most-populous city has cut off more than 3 million people from basic services and disrupted power supplies, with the authorities under fire for slow relief and rescue operations.

 Volunteers and companies have responded by using online tools such as Google documents and social networks like Facebook and Twitter to organise their own crisis response, with some setting up dedicated online resources to help others in need.